Large Language Models for Robotics: A Survey: Applications of LLMs in Robotics

 In summary, the combination of large models and robotics holds tremendous potential across various domains, including autonomous navigation, speech interaction, visual perception, human-robot collaboration, industrial automation, healthcare, environmental monitoring, agriculture, and education.
-It can bring convenience and innovation to human life and work.
+This integration can bring significant convenience and innovation to human life and work.